 - Identify the files that were deleted and copy it back to your desktop

-Note: Please make sure you don’t make any changes to the Windows.old folder as it may prevent you from rolling back to a previous version of Windows (explained below).
+Note: Please make sure you don’t make any changes to the Windows.old folder as it may prevent you from rolling back to a previous version of Windows.

-If you have no luck finding deleted files in Windows.old folder, Remo data recovery software is a great way to restore them.
+If you had no luck finding deleted files in Windows.old folder, making use of Remo Recover is a great way to restore them.
 This software can recover permanently deleted files (deleted from recycle bin), files that are deleted/lost for reasons unknown (such as randomly like in this case) or files deleted using third party tools.

 The software performs a sector-wise scan of your drive to identify all deleted files and folders by identifying the deleted tag on them.
 The originality of data and file/folder structure is preserved in the recovery process.
 Thus you have no reason to worry about the tool changing your data or structure.